Tiny Turtle Graphics Interpreter

 g_free (title);

-}This function is the callback function of the “change-file” signal on
+}This function is the callback function of the “change-file”

-the TfeTextView instance.
+signal on the TfeTextView instance.
 It calls

 tfe_text_view_get_file.

-Other part of turtleapplication.c is very simple and
+Other part of turtleapplication.c is very simple

-turtleapplication.c is in the turtle directory.
+of turtleapplication.c is in the turtle

 Suppose that the turtle application runs with the following program.